frehberg/rust-releasetag/README.md

 Postmortem these tags can be extracted from core-dump file, for example release information or application config.

+## Use case
-Use case: Imagine multiple releases/devdrops of your software have been shipped to your customer.
+Imagine multiple releases/devdrops of your software have been shipped to your customer.
 Now the customer is filing a crash-report with attached core-file(s).
 Extracting the releasetag from each core-file the developers will be able to tell the correspondig software revision and which debug symbols should be used from archive for further